cbcrg/tcoffee/docs/tcoffee_manual.rst

 -----------------
 Changing the case of your sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you need to change the case of your sequences, you can use different modifiers embedded in seq_reformat.
-They are accessed via the **"-action"** flag.
-For instance, to write our sequences in lower case:
+They are accessed via the **-action** flag.
+For instance, to write your sequences in lower case:

 ::